Azure-Samples/realtime-api-workshop/README.md

 1. Execute ``azd up`` from the root folder.
 2. The above command will setup your python env, provision Azure AI foundry Hub, Project and GPT4o-realtime-audio instance and will initialize .env file.
 3. Update the .env with the API Key of GPT4o-realtime-audio model.
 You can find the key in Azure portal
+4. Make a copy of the `.env` file and put it in the respective module folder
-4. Move to respective modules to further run/work on the workshop modules.
+5. Move to respective modules to further run/work on the workshop modules.

 ### Using Devcontainer
 1. Install & Run Docker